sci-bots/pygtkhelpers/docs/community.rst

 Bug reports
 ~~~~~~~~~~~

-Bug reports and issue tracking is hosted on Bitbucket_:
+Bug reports and issue tracking are kindly hosted on Bitbucket_:

 * `Create a new issue <http://bitbucket.org/aafshar/pygtkhelpers-main/issues/new>`_
 * `List of issues <http://bitbucket.org/aafshar/pygtkhelpers-main/issues?status=new&status=open>`_